SCBI-ForestGEO/Dendrobands/data/blank_data_forms/field_forms/README.md

 ## Notes on printing new field_forms (after creating files from Rscripts)

-1. delete the first row and first column

-2. add all borders, merge and center title across top
+1. add all borders, merge and center title across top

-3. adjust cell dimensions as needed
+2. adjust cell dimensions as needed

-4. change print margins to "narrow"
+3. change print margins to "narrow"

+4. change orientation to "horizontal"

-5. make sure print area is defined as wanted ("Page Layout")
+5. select and define print area as wanted (under "Page Layout")

+6. Keep the headers on each print page.
+Go to "Print Titles," click in "Rows to repeat at top" and then select the title and headers on the sheet.
+Click ok.

+7. Filter by north/south (location).

+8. *Double check in print preview before printing!!*

 ## Checklist for collecting data